m-mcgowan/embedded-swd/README.md

  - D6
  - D7

 Finally, a 10K resistor is required (brown, black, orange colors).
-This is connected between D7 on the target device and 3V3.
+This is connected between D7 on the programmer device and 3V3.

 The fritzing digram shows how it should look after assembly